aps-8id-dys/bluesky/README.md

 The [_QS_](./instrument/README.md) is being configured for initial demonstration at this time.

+The QS _server_ must run on the same workstation as the `redis` software for reasons of the `redis` configuration.
+Only the QS _server_ needs to communicate directly with `redis`.

+We have selected workstation `lapis.xray.aps.anl.gov` to run both `redis` and the QS _server_.

 You'll need to have the `bluesky_2023_1` conda/micromamba environment activated and change your working directory to `~/bluesky` to run the QS _server_.

 Start QS _server_ process in a screen session. (choices include `start`, `stop`, `status`, `restart`, `console`, & `usage`)